aws/aws-fpga/sdk/linux_kernel_drivers/edma/edma_README.md

 2. A close() function that times-out (could happen if the CL is not willing to accept data from EDMA)

 **Q: Will my read()/pread() time out?**

-If the read() function return -1, an error has occurred, and this error is reported in errno pseudo variable. please refer to TBD for a list of supported errno values
+If the read() function return -1, an error has occurred, and this error is reported in errno pseudo variable.

-// TBD - alex, pls update
+Please refer to the API read description for a list of supported errno values

 **Q: How would I check if EDMA encountered errors?**